Saint-Jean-Baptiste Day: Political nature of the celebration

-During and immediately after the Quiet Revolution, Saint-Jean-Baptiste Day became highly politicized.
+During and immediately after the Quiet Revolution, Saint-Jean-Baptiste Day became highly politicised.
 The religious symbolism associated with the celebrations was replaced by political ideals of Quebec separatism.

-Governor General Georges Vanier, who, as viceroy, had always fostered unity and biculturalism, found himself the target of Quebec sovereigntists in Montreal, on Saint-Jean-Baptiste Day, 1964, wherein a group of sovereigntists held placards reading "Vanier vendu" ("Vanier the sell-out") and "Vanier fou de la Reine" ("Vanier, jester to the Queen").
+Governor General Georges Vanier, who, as viceroy, had always fostered unity and biculturalism, found himself the target of Quebec sovereigntists in Montreal, on Saint-Jean-Baptiste Day, 1964, wherein a group of sovereigntists held placards reading Vanier vendu ("Vanier the sell-out") and Vanier fou de la Reine ("Vanier, jester to the Queen").

 Four years later, with the new Prime Minister Pierre Trudeau in attendance on the eve of a general election, a riot broke out on Saint-Jean-Baptiste Day.
 A group of agitators threw bottles at the Prime Minister in an effort to make him feel unwelcome at the ceremony.
 Trudeau was filmed refusing to take cover or leave the grandstand, saying that he was a Québécois and would not be intimidated by a drunken mob.
 The scene was broadcast on Télévision de Radio-Canada's and CBC's evening news.
 Many saw it as an open act of courage, and the Prime Minister's defiance impressed the electorate and contributed to his Liberal Party winning a significant majority the next day.

 During the French-language network SRC's televised coverage of the 1969 Montreal parade, filmmakers Bernard Gosselin and Pierre Perrault were asked to withdraw from the airwaves after nationalist and sarcastic comments.
 At one point they suggested the creation of a Ministry of Boastfulness and a High Commissioner of kvetching.
 There was a riot and the Saint-Jean-Baptiste icon was destroyed.
 This led to the interruption of the parade, which did not take place the next year.